Apply for Electronic Travel Authorization (eTA) to Canada

 The deadline to submit additionally requested information or documentation is usually very short – sometimes as little as 24 hours.
 Applications for eTAs that have been flagged may be examined by a visa application processing officer.

-How much does it cost to apply for an eTA to Canada?
+How much does it cost to apply for eTA to Canada?

 The government application fee for an eTA costs $7.00 CAD per applicant.
 There may also be government application fees for certain incidental eTA application services, such as biometrics, employer compliance, or temporary foreign worker labour market impact assessments.